pollination/queenbee/docs/guides/plugin.rst

 Your First Function
 -------------------
 We are now finally ready to write a Function.
 Functions are the key ingredients of a plugin.
-A Function defines a parametrized command run in a terminal.
+A Function defines a parameterized command run in a terminal.
 You can refer to the `function schema definition  <../_static/redoc-plugin.html#tag/function_model>`_ to understand the components of a function.

 We listed some function we wanted to create based on examples provided by the EneryPlus documentation.